Therapeutic medicines against the coronavirus infection Covid-19

-- Basic treatment + Ambrisentan (an approved endothelin receptor antagonist) + Dapagliflozine (an approved antidiabetic with positive cardiovascular properties)
+- Basic treatment + ambrisentan (an approved endothelin receptor antagonist) + dapagliflozin (an approved antidiabetic agent with beneficial cardiovascular properties)

-- Basic treatment + baricitinib (an approved Janus kinase inhibitor)
+- Baseline + baricitinib (an approved Janus kinase inhibitor)

-Every medicine must be tested to see if it is suitable for treating people with Covid-19.
-This also applies to medicines that have already been approved for other patients or that have been extensively tested.
-The regulatory authorities must then be able to test each medicine for efficacy, tolerability and technical quality based on the results.
-However, the regulatory authorities have indicated that they will give priority to both the approval procedures for clinical trials and the approval procedures for successfully tested medicines.
-Companies will also be able to submit marketing authorisation applications "chapter by chapter", which will further accelerate the examination by the authorities.
+Every medicine must be tested to see whether it is suitable for treating people with covid-19.
+This also applies to medicines that have already been approved for other patients or have been extensively tested.
+Regulatory authorities must then be able to assess each medicine for efficacy, tolerability and technical quality based on the results.
+However, the regulatory authorities have signalled that they will prioritise both the approval procedures for clinical trials and the approval procedures for successfully tested medicines.
+Companies will also be able to submit applications for approval on a "chapter-by-chapter" basis, which will further accelerate the review by the authorities.

-However, the experience and resources of companies that have been developing and selling medicines for many years will also be essential for the rapid introduction of suitable medicines into patient care.
-For example, the company has offered Pfizer to contribute its comprehensive experience with studies, approval procedures and production process development as well as its production capacity to cooperations with smaller companies that develop corona medicines.
-The company will also make laboratory methods, which it has developed for its own corona research, available to all on an "open source" basis.
+Essential to getting appropriate medicines into patient care quickly, however, will be the experience and resources that companies that have been developing and selling medicines for years can bring to the table.
+For example, Pfizer has offered to bring its extensive experience with trials, regulatory approval processes and manufacturing process development, as well as its production capacity, to collaborations with smaller companies developing Corona medicines.
+The company will also make laboratory methods it has developed for its own Corona research available to all on an "open source" basis.

 Which is what?

-Coronavirus: This is the generic term for a family of viruses that infect humans or animals.
-It also includes the pathogens that cause SARS in 2002/2003, MERS and several forms of the common cold.
+Coronavirus: it is the generic term for a family of viruses that affect humans or animals.
+The causative agents of SARS in 2002/2003, MERS and several forms of the common cold are also included.

-SARS-CoV-2: The causative agent of the current pandemic was given this name in February 2020 and is often simply referred to as the "novel coronavirus".
+SARS-CoV-2: The pathogen causing the current pandemic was given this name in February 2020.
+It is often simply called "novel coronavirus".
 The abbreviation stands for Severe Acute Respiratory Syndrome-Coronavirus-2.

-Covid-19: Fortunately, not every person infected with SARS-CoV-2 falls ill.
-Those who show symptoms after infection with the new pathogen suffer from the respiratory disease Covid-19, which is named after "coronavirus disease" and the year of its first appearance, 2019.
+Covid-19: Fortunately, not every person who contracts SARS-CoV-2 becomes ill.
+Those who show symptoms after contracting the new pathogen suffer from the respiratory disease Covid-19, which derives its name from "coronavirus disease" and the year it first appeared, 2019.